Fleetwood Mac take Europe back to Number One

 But he was back to his laser-eyed best in Sunday's singles, racing to a two-hole lead over Sam Burns, stretching it to four before triumphing 3&1 after a typically dominant display.

 "I was very focused.
-I let it fuel me," McIlroy said of the incident when he was annoyed by a celebrating caddie standing on his putting line.
+I let it fuel me," McIlroy said of the incident when he was annoyed by a celebrating caddie standing on his putting line and became involved in a heated row in the car park before being bundled away by team mate Shane Lowry who took him to the hotel cold plunge to calm down.

 2021 TEARS